Timwi/KtaneSouvenir/documentation.md

 Discriminator
 ```

 * The first parameter is the discriminator phrasing.
-Note that this time, arguments start counting at `{0}` since the module name is included in the clear.
+Note that this time, arguments start counting at `{0}`.
 * **`Arguments`**: Specifies a set of possible arguments to be inserted in place of `{0}`, `{1}`, etc. If an argument must be translated into other languages, this must list all possible values for that argument (e.g. don’t just include “top-left” and “top-right” if there is also a “bottom-left” and a “bottom-right”).
 * **`ArgumentGroupSize`**: Number of arguments (including `{0}`).
 * **`TranslateArguments`**: Array indicating which arguments need translating into other languages.